2019 / WEB & iOS & AN / SHIPPED

 The Wattys is an annual writing contest Wattpad holds to identify high-quality, popular content.
 The Wattys winners get funneled into the Wattpad Stars program where they’re eligible to have their story adapted into books, TV, or movies.

 The old way of submission was for users to tag their stories (ex. #wattys2019).
-We wanted to improve this submission process to increase the quality of our submissions and to identify more serious writers.
+We wanted to improve this submission process to increase the quality of our submissions and to identify more serious writers for our content pipeline.

 Team: Writer Success - Product manager, Frontend + Backend engineers, Content/Marketing managers